-In the digital era, there are few things more annoying than a file that downloads slowly – or that won’t download at all.
-From app updates through to game purchases, it’s the same story – waiting sucks.
+In the digital era, there are very few things more annoying than a file that downloads slowly – or that won’t download at all.
+From app updates through to movie streaming or downloads, it’s the same story – waiting sucks.
 It is one of the more frustrating feelings in the modern world.
-And it means one thing — You’re going to need better broadband.
+And it means one thing — You’re going to need a better broadband plan.